SpawnsSinner/SpawnsSinner/README.md

-Violet, V, sometimes Viola
+Violet, V, sometimes Viola or Nightshade
-I'm actually a system!! if I'm using this github, it means everyone's fronting and extremely blurry, so consider us one person
-18 y/o
+18 y/o. plural she/her preferred (her*selves* rather than her*self*)
+i am Spawnist and a two time copinglinker!! specifically their nightshade skin
+^ canon two time is a *Spawn cultist* and not part of the real religion. remember this.

-hypersharing yumeshipper!!!! my only romantic f/o is elliot builder, specifically his forsaken variant :)
+hypersharing yumeshipper!!!! my only romantic f/o is elliot builder's forsaken variant :)
-pleeeease do not intentionally sexualise my other f/os in front of me tankyouuu
+pleeeease do not intentionally sexualise my other f/os in front of me tankyou

 🟢 - actively looking at pt!! probably whispering someone
 🌙 - offtab, asleep or afk, whisper me if you wanna interact